FOSSEE/sdes-stscripts/Version_Control/vcs1.rst

 ..
 R16

 You can use 'hg help commandname' which gives the details about the command.
+For example.

 ..
 L15

+hg help status

 {{{Show the slides for 'Status Codes'}}}

 ..
 R17

 Have a look at what various status codes associated with files means.

-Let's move onto Adding Files.
+By looking at the codes, it is clear that our files are not yet being tracked by hg.
+Now Let's move onto Adding Files.

 ..
 L16